Emna-Rekik/Client-Server-Socket-FIFO/README.md

 # Client-Server-with-Socket

-This project is a continuation of the previous project titled "Client-Server-with-FIFO".
+This project is a continuation of the previous project titled [Client-Server-with-FIFO](https://github.com/Emna-Rekik/Client-Server-with-FIFO).
 However, this time, we will be using sockets to accomplish the same task.
 The main goal of this project is to develop a Server-Client application where the client requests some random numbers from the server.
 The server generates the response and sends it back to the client.
 Additionally, we will also be developing a graphical user interface that brings together both of these functionalities.

 #### Welcome Interface :
 ![Screenshot from 2023-03-05 20-15-58](https://user-images.githubusercontent.com/89909599/222983924-45e7dad3-8519-4f5f-9430-ccda0bd67936.png)